weinoose/FormulaPython/README.md

 * 25/03/2023 — v0.0 — Project has started.
 * 28/06/2023 — v1.0 — Project has finished.
 * 03/07/2023 — v1.1 — In-game output-based bugs have been cleared.
-* 03/07/2023 — v1.1 — 1st minor update has been published based on the new feature, now in-game penalties can be paid-off during pit stops, not only race finish.
+* 03/07/2023 — v1.2 — 1st minor update has been published based on the new feature, now in-game penalties can be paid-off during pit stops, not only race finish.
-* 04/07/2023 — v1.1 — In-game bugs have been cleared.
+* 04/07/2023 — v1.3 — In-game bugs have been cleared.
+* 05/07/2023 — v1.4 — In-game bugs have been cleared.
 * Current — v2.0 — Developer is working on 1st major update based on improved track positions for vehicles during the race.
-* Current — v2.1 — Developer is working on 2nd minor update based on lap time priority when same lap times occur by different drivers in sessions.
-* Current — v2.2 — Developer is working on 3rd minor update based on adding artificial safety car features into the game.
+* Current — v2.1 — Developer is working on 3rd minor update based on adding artificial safety car features into the game.
 For now, there is only the traditional safety car feature is currently active.
+* Current — v2.2 — Developer is working on 2nd minor update based on lap time priority when same lap times occur by different drivers in sessions.